dan-iel-lee/dan-iel-lee.github.io/_posts/2021-04-10-when-games-become-duals.markdown

 Interpret $x$ as probability that Alice picks heads, and $y$ as probability that Bob picks head and...
 Yes!
 It's exactly the matching pennies game (this is why I chose to use $4x\geq 2$)!
 And we can easily check that the solution to the dual and primal give us $x=y=\frac{1}{2}$ with value $0$.
 Duals are games... and games are duals!

 ## Conclusion
+At the start of this post, I'd remarked that this is the most "ubiquitous" application of zero-sum games.
+I won't go into too much depth (this is already a lot longer than I, and probably you too, hoped it'd be), but duality really has proved itself incredibly important.
+In convex optimization itself, the dual is used for sensitivity (how the optimal value changes with small perturbations of the constraints) analysis and to improve tractibility of a problem by transforming it from a problem with many variables and low dimension, to one with few variables.

+It also pops up in graph theory, where [the equivalence of flow maximization and cut minimization](https://en.wikipedia.org/wiki/Max-flow_min-cut_theorem) follows from the duality between the problems as linear programs.
+I think this last point is especially cool; an important result in graph theory can be seen as an instantiation of another theorem which is fundamentally about competitive interactions between two adversaries.
+This.
+This is why I love math and computer science.

 Life isn't zero-sum, and even some games aren't.
 But duels are, and though that might not've been good for Hamilton or Galois, it's good for us.